jcborges/DeepStack/README.md

 ```

 ## Randomized Weighted Ensemble
 Ensemble Technique that weights the prediction of each ensemble member, combining the weights to calculate a combined prediction.
 Weight optimization search is performed with randomized search based on the dirichlet distribution on a validation dataset.

-Minimum Working Example:

 ```python
 from deepstack import Member